wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/websites-dotnet-deploy-webjobs.md

 For a scheduled WebJob (not for continuous WebJobs), Visual Studio creates an [Azure Scheduler](/home/features/scheduler/) job collection if one doesn't exist yet, and it creates a job in the collection:

-* The scheduler job collection is named *WebJobs-{regionname}* where *{regionname}* refers to the region the web site is hosted in.
+* The scheduler job collection is named *WebJobs-{regionname}* where *{regionname}* refers to the region the web app is hosted in.
 For example: WebJobs-WestUS.
 * The scheduler job is named *{webappname}-{webjobname}*.
 For example: MyWebApp-MyWebJob.

 >[AZURE.NOTE]